p7zip-project/p7zip/README.md

    - Levels: 1..9
    - Level: 1 best speed
    - Level: 9 best compression
-   - Level: 10 best with extreme parsing (can be very slow) NOT RECOMMEND
+   - Level: 10 best with extreme parsing (can be very slow; not recommended)

 ## Build Binary
 #### (Currently only supports CLI, if you want to do GUI please contact us)